 Compare and Synchronize Data in One or More Tables with Data in a Reference Database

-By using Visual Studio Team System Database Edition, you can compare the data in a source database and a target database and specify which values should match.
-You can then either update the target to synchronize the databases or export the update script to the Transact-SQL (T-SQL) editor or to a file.
+You can compare the data in a source database and a target database and specify which tables should be compared.
+You can review the data and decide which changes to synchronize.
+You can then either update the target to synchronize the databases or export the update script to the Transact-SQL editor or to a file.

 For example, you might synchronize databases to update a staging server with a copy of the production data.
 You might also synchronize one or more tables to populate them with reference data from another database.
 In addition, you might compare data before and after you run tests as an additional form of verification.

-You can compare data in two databases, but you cannot specify a database project (.dbproj) or a .dbschema file for comparison because they do not contain data.
+You can compare data in two databases, but you cannot specify a database project file or .dacpac for comparison because it does not contain data.

 When you compare data in a table or view, the table or view in the source database must share several attributes with a table or view in the target database.
 Tables and views that do not meet the following criteria are not compared and do not appear on the second page of the New Data Comparison wizard: